MicrosoftDocs/sql-docs/docs/relational-databases/policy-based-management/correct-affinity-mask-and-affinity-input-and-output-mask-overlap.md

 When you specify either the affinity mask or the affinity I/O mask options, you should specify both, but only enable each CPU no more than once.

-Do not enable the same CPU in both the affinity mask option and the affinity I/O mask option.
+Don't enable the same CPU in both the affinity mask option and the affinity I/O mask option.
 The bits that correspond to each CPU should be in one of the following states:

 - 0 in both the affinity mask option and the affinity I/O mask option